On this page

 If you are a self-employed professional and wish to cease trading, you may receive financial support from your municipality based on the Self-Employed Persons (Provision of Assistance) Decree (Besluit bijstandverlening zelfstandigen, Bbz) or the Older and Partially Disabled (Formerly Self-Employed) Persons Income Support (Inkomensvoorziening oudere en gedeeltelijk arbeidsongeschikte zelfstandigen, IOAZ).
 One of the conditions is that you are still being registered in the Trade Register.

-You must deregister from the Dutch Business Register.
+You must deregister from the Dutch Commercial Register (in Dutch).
 You can send the deregistration form to the Dutch Chamber of Commerce (KVK) or hand it in personally.

 3. Check your deregistration from the Dutch Tax and Customs Administration and settle matters fiscally

 KVK will pass on your notification of deregistration to the Dutch Tax and Customs Administration.
 You therefore do not have to deregister separately from their registers.
-It may be possible that you have to draw up a final balance sheet and settle with the Dutch Tax and Customs Administration fiscally.
+You may have to draw up a final balance sheet and settle with the Dutch Tax and Customs Administration fiscally.

 4. Check whether you are eligible for business discontinuation relief